kimpham54/kimpham54.github.io/content/work/app-drih-semantic-web.md

 +++
-title = "Software project: Semantic web knowledge graph" date = 2022-10-30 description = ""
+title = "Software project: DRIH - semantic web knowledge graph" date = 2024-10-30
+description = ""
 draft = false
+hideDate = true
 +++

-Last updated: October 31, 2022

 I was the primary designer and developer for this app.
 We used the open-source platform Researchspace where I worked on the additional customizations and templates and visualizations.